Five common misconceptions about company cultureby

 Why it matters

-After a stressful, challenging year, we’re facing into a stretch of dark, cold days.
-This time of year can be tough under normal circumstances, but after demands of 2020, people are facing greater pressures on their mental health and wellbeing.
+After a stressful, challenging year, we’re facing a stretch of dark, cold days.
+This time of year can be tough under normal circumstances, but after the demands of 2021, people are facing greater pressures on their mental health and wellbeing.

 A recent survey found that the average age of career burnout is now 32.
 A mental health storm is brewing with extended hours, increased expectations, presenteeism and poorly negotiated boundaries between work and home stretching employees to their limits.